ecarjat/T-Storm32NT-simpleFoc/README.md

 ## Notes
 - Heartbeat/status LED is on PA1.
-- Bootloader uses the same UART; slow blink indicates boot mode, solid/on-then-blink indicates app running.
+- Bootloader uses the same UART at 115200; slow blink indicates boot mode, solid/on-then-blink indicates app running.
 - Always refer to `Hardware.md` for pin mappings and constraints.
 No FAULT/ENABLE lines and no current sensing are present on this hardware.